-Use this MAP to resolve the following problem: Multipath redundancy level got worse (SRN nnnn - 4060)
+Use this MAP to resolve the following problem: Multipath redundancy level got worse (SRN nnnn - 4060) for a PCI-X or PCIe controller.

-- A failed connection caused by a failing component in the SAS fabric between, and including, the adapter and device enclosure. - A failed connection caused by a failing component within the device enclosure, including the device itself.
+- · A failed connection caused by a failing component in the SAS fabric between, and including, the adapter and device enclosure. - · A failed connection caused by a failing component within the device enclosure, including the device itself.